twhitehead/soaring-groundexercises/Meteorology/METAR Decoding.md

 ## Background

-METARs are an excellent source for weather information relevant to aerodrome operations (e.g., takeoff/landing cross winds and height and coverage of the clouds).
+Meterological terminal air reports (METARs) are an excellent source for weather information relevant to aerodrome operations (e.g., takeoff/landing cross winds and height and coverage of the clouds).
 The goal of this exercise is to get you started decoding METARs as these are some easy marks on the exam if you do a bit of practice at it.

 ## Exercise